konstantinbe/white/README.md

     white path/to/source/files/

-Clean up all files in the current working directory

-    white

 By default, `white` uses 2 spaces per tab for *Ruby* and *CoffeeScript* files, and 4 spaces per tab for the rest.